nodejs/node/doc/api/net.markdown

 #### socket.bufferSize

 `net.Socket` has the property that `socket.write()` always works.
-This is to help users get up an running quickly.
-The computer cannot necessarily keep up with the amount of data that is written to a socket - the network connection simply might be too slow.
+This is to help users get up and running quickly.
+The computer cannot always keep up with the amount of data that is written to a socket - the network connection simply might be too slow.
 Node will internally queue up the data written to a socket and send it out over the wire when it is possible.
 (Internally it is polling on